BlockScience/aztec-gddt/README.md

 * The L2 block height remains the same.
 * The system returns to Phase 1.

-#### Purpose of Model
+#### Purpose of this Model

-A healthy Aztec network will have reliable throughput, consistently recording a sufficiently large number of its user's transactions on the underlying Layer 1.
+A healthy Aztec network will have reliable throughput, consistently recording blocks on the underlying Layer 1.
 Our simulation model is intended to offer insight into how the Aztec network could perform in a variety of situations.
 Of particular interest are situations where the network's Agents act in ways that are not in the best interests of the network.
 Network agents may be unable to perform their role in a specific moment, due to either simple inability or economic incentives.
 It can also be used to explore the impact of L1 actors, who may be inclined to censor Aztec transactions.
 This insight can aid decision-makers in the Aztec network with respect to system attributes, including: economic incentive structure, high-risk scenarios to monitor, and other important questions.

 ## Model Overview

 TODO approve as acceptable
 TODO approve as final
+TODO how to describe cadCAD

 The simulation model is written in cadCAD.
-(TODO how to describe cadCAD?)
 In this section we will describe the variables and parameters recorded in the simulation.
 We will also describe how various aspects of the cadCAD model structure correspond to specific parts of the Aztec system in general, and the Fernet model in particular.

 ### Model Variables